-We have developed a tool named Woflan (WOrkFLow ANalyzer, [3, 9, 49]).
+We have developed a tool named Woflan (WOrkFLow ANalyzer, [1, 55]).
 Woflan is an analysis tool which can be used to verify the correctness of a workflow process definition.
 The analysis tool uses state-of-the-art techniques to find potential errors in the definition of a workflow process.
-Woflan is designed as a WFMS-independent analysis tool.
+Woflan is designed as a WFMS-independent analvsis tool.
 In principle it can interface with many workflow management systems.
-At the moment, Woflan can interface with the WFMS COSA (Software Ley [45]), the WFMS METEOR (LSDIS [43]), the WFMS Staffware (Staffware [46]), and the BPR-tool Protos (Pallas Athena [38]).
+At the moment, Woflan can interface with the WFMS COSA (Software Ley [51]), the WFMS METEOR (LSDIS [49]), the WFMS Staffware (Staffware [52]), and the BPR-tool Protos (Pallas Athena [42]).
 Woflan has not been designed to analyze interorganizational workflows.
 However, Woflan can be used to verify the soundness property used throughout this paper.
 Moreover, Woflan can also check whether one workflow (i.e., WF-net) is a subclass of another workflow.
 One of the key features of Woflan is ability to guide the user to the source of a design error, i.e., Woflan supplies many context-sensitive diagnostics which support the user in correcting design flaws.
 Although Woflan has not specifically been designed to verify the correctness of interorganizational workflows, it can support some of the crucial steps in the P2P approach, e.g., Woflan can verify the correctness of the public workflow, and, for each domain, Woflan can be used to check whether the private workflow is a subclass of the corresponding public part under projection inheritance.
-Figure 29 shows a screenshot of Woflan while analyzing the public workflow of the book ordering process shown in Figure 20 specified using COSA.
+Figure 18 shows a screenshot of Woflan while analyzing a process realized using the workflow management system COSA.